Non-Agency MBS

 How Non-Agency MBS Work

 The creation process involves a private institution buying mortgages from lenders.
-These mortgages usually do not meet the strict "conforming" standards of Fannie Mae or Freddie Mac.
-Reasons for non-conformance include: 1. **Loan Size:** They are "Jumbo" loans exceeding the conforming limit (e.g., mortgages for luxury homes).
-2. **Credit Profile:** The borrowers may have lower credit scores (Alt-A or Subprime).
-3. **Documentation:** The loans may be low-documentation or "stated income" loans (less common post-2008).
-The issuer pools these loans into a trust and issues securities against them.
-To manage the credit risk, Non-Agency MBS use a structure called **Credit Enhancement**.
-The most common form is **Senior/Subordinate structuring** (tranching). - **Senior Tranches:** Get paid first and are often rated AAA.
-They are protected by the "cushion" of the lower tranches. - **Subordinate (Junior) Tranches:** Get paid last and absorb the first losses if borrowers default.
-They offer much higher yields but carry high risk.
+These mortgages usually do not meet the strict "conforming" standards of Fannie Mae or Freddie Mac, which are designed for standardized, lower-risk loans.
+Reasons for non-conformance include: 1.
+Loan Size: They are "Jumbo" loans exceeding the conforming limit set by the Federal Housing Finance Agency (FHFA), often used for luxury homes or in high-cost areas.
+2. Credit Profile: The borrowers may have lower credit scores, higher debt-to-income ratios, or unconventional income sources (Alt-A or Non-Qualified Mortgages).
+3. Documentation: The loans may have non-standard documentation requirements, such as those for self-employed individuals.
+Once a sufficient number of loans are gathered, the issuer pools them into a trust and issues securities against them.
+To manage the inherent credit risk and make the bonds attractive to different types of investors, Non-Agency MBS use a structure called Credit Enhancement.
+The most common form is Senior/Subordinate structuring (tranching). - Senior Tranches: These have the first claim on the cash flows from the mortgage pool.
+They get paid first and are often rated AAA by credit rating agencies.
+They are protected by the "cushion" provided by the lower tranches. - Subordinate (Junior) Tranches: These get paid last and absorb the first losses if borrowers default.
+Because they take on the most risk, they offer much higher yields.
+This "waterfall" structure ensures that the senior investors are protected unless the losses in the pool are catastrophic.

 Agency vs. Non-Agency MBS